suisuyy/snote/README.md

 double click to run javascript code quickly

-use github repo or gist as storage backend
+use github repo  as storage backend,edit your github repo directly

 the code is ugly,but it works